Hawaii Leadership Residency

 Ideally, ex-residents/interns!

-We are open to non-former residents/interns, but they must come during the session prior* to get trained on service sites
+***but they must come during the session prior* to get trained on service sites— minimum 1 month

-This includes other exceptional candidates
+includes emerging Genesis Collective leaders, other exceptional candidates

 Leadership qualities